 Once the dentist has made the area numb, he would use a dental drill to drill through the enamel and remove the decay.
 Some dentists also use an air abrasion tool or laser.
 However, it is not as common.
 Next, the area will be sterilized and prepared by the dentist.
 The hole will then be filled.
 After this, the dentist will polish the teeth and check to ensure that the bite is perfect.
 Now, you should remember that once the numbing wears off, your teeth might feel a bit sensitive or sore.
 You must avoid icy and hot foods and beverages for forty-eight hours.
 You can eat normal food without any complications.

 How Long Would It Take To Get A Dental Filling?

 Generally, most dental fillings are done within less than an hour.
 For instance, it might take just 20 minutes to require a simple filling.
 As for multiple fillings or larger fillings, you would need to wait for a long.
 In addition, the filling materials also influence how long it takes for the procedure to be performed.
 Consider the following to determine how long it would take for the dental filling.

 - Porcelain or gold fillings cannot be done within one setting.
 This means that the cavity would be first removed, and the impression would be taken.
 Then, the impression of your teeth will be sent to the lab for fabricating the filling.

 - Composite resin fillings are normally completed within a single visit.
 However, if the material is layered, it would take much longer.

 - Some types of composite fillings can be made from just an impression.
 A second visit would be required for the filling.

-If you already have an older filling that needs to be replaced, the procedure would take even more time as the original filling would be first removed and then, the new filling will be done.
+If you already have an older filling that needs to be replaced, the procedure would take even more time as the original filling would be first removed, and then the new filling would be done.